MicrosoftDocs/cpp-docs/docs/dotnet/reflection-cpp-cli.md

 > [!NOTE]
 > Reflection on an .exe built with the Visual C++ compiler is only allowed if the .exe is built with the **/clr:pure** or **/clr:safe** compiler options.
 The **/clr:pure** and **/clr:safe** compiler options are deprecated in Visual Studio 2015 and unavailable in Visual Studio 2017.
 See [/clr (Common Language Runtime Compilation)](../build/reference/clr-common-language-runtime-compilation.md) for more information.

-For more information, see <xref:system.reflection>
+For more information, see <xref:System.Reflection>

 ## Example: GetType